 If induction, vitro-ceramic hobs and the like are not used correctly, they can lead to problems with the condensation of liquids due to temperature differences.
 After some time in use, these condensed liquids can build up and possibly appear on the metal filters or the bottom of the rangehood and cupboards.

 Q: What is the difference between baffle and mesh filters?

-A: Mesh filters when compared to baffle filters have increased airflow and keep noise to a minimum.
-Baffle filters have a commercial look and are good for longevity.
+A: Mesh filters when compared to baffles have increased airflow and keep noise to a minimum.
+Baffles have a commercial look and are good for longevity.